Nature, culture and history

 Significant wind damage occurred between Innisfail and Townsville; in particular the area around Tully and Cardwell, including Hinchinbrook Island National Park, suffered major damage to structures and vegetation.
 The parks and forests within the cyclone’s path suffered extensive damage with tree falls; loss of branches, epiphytes and vines; and leaf stripping of the canopy.
 As part of Queensland Parks and Wildlife Service’s disaster response, rangers from around the state were quickly mobilised to begin the immense task of reopening parks.
 Tropical cyclones are a natural part of the dynamics of the North Queensland landscape.
 These rainforests are ‘hyper-disturbed ecosystems’, with patches of damaged forest constantly recovering from previous cyclonic events.
 Rainforest plants have evolved many strategies for recovering from the damage caused by high winds; and some species (pioneers) are ready to spring to life and fill the gaps created in the canopy.
 The rainforest is quick to recover from cyclones—changes can be seen day-by-day.

-There are few sites of European cultural or historical significance on the island, with the exception of the wreck of an American B-24 Liberator bomber, which crashed on Mount Straloch's southern slopes on 18 December 1942.
+There are few sites of post-contact cultural or historical significance on the island, with the exception of the wreck of an American B-24 Liberator bomber, which crashed on Mount Straloch's southern slopes on 18 December 1942.
 The bomber, known as the 'Texas Terror', crashed during a violent storm, killing all 12 people on board.
 Fresh from the factory and heading for the battlefields of Papua New Guinea and the Solomon Islands, the B-24 was being flown from Amberley to the bomber base at Iron Range in far north Queensland.
 Read more about the crash.

 Cyclone Yasi in February 2011 shifted tons of sand to uncover the remains of an old sailing ship in Ramsay Bay.
 The brigantine Belle was lost 130 years ago while attempting to recover cedar that had washed ashore from another wrecked vessel, the Merchant.
 A total of five ships have been wrecked in the same area.